jhey/phenotypes/README.md

 $ npm install @aminohealth/phenotypes --save
 ```

+Phenotypes relies on a few peer dependencies that are exluded from the final build in order to ensure there are no duplicate libraries that are shipped when you use it within your application.
+You will need to install these alongside Phenotypes to ensure that the React components work correctly.
+These include:

+* @babel/runtime
+* classnames
+* keycode
+* react
+* react-dom

 All of the react components are available as named imports from `@aminohealth/phenotypes`.
 In order to use the react components in your project import them like you would any other library.
 Example below:

 ```jsx